Wild Shetland – and the hope of Orca!

 - Dedicated Otter-tracking day – small group size offers unique and unparalleled insight

-- Late-night boat excursion for Storm Petrels and boat trip to a world-renowned seabird colony
+- Late-night boat excursion for Storm Petrels & boat trip to a world-renowned seabird colony

 News of Orca sightings has never been so accessible in Shetland.
-There is an exciting, interactive and informative community, sharing sightings and information across various social media platforms.
+There is a growing and proactive community, sharing sightings and information across various social media platforms.
 This helps us know when and where sightings occur and so gives us the best possible chance of encounters.

 On any itinerary we might receive news of a sighting but might be committed to an excursion, a majority vote through the group may go against an adrenalin fueled Orca chase from one island to another.
 This can and does happen.
 On this tour though – if logistically possible – we WILL GO!